DiarmuidMalanaphy/EchoesNetworking/README.md

 ## Installation & Setup
 **Prerequisites**
-  To run the server.
+  To run the server:
-    - You must have Golang installed, https://go.dev/doc/install.
+    - You must have Golang installed.
+Visit [Golang Installation](https://go.dev/doc/install) for instructions.
-  To run the game
+  To run the game:
-    - You must have Python installed, https://www.python.org/downloads/.
+    - You must have Python installed.
+Visit [Python Downloads](https://www.python.org/downloads/) for instructions.

 Follow these steps to set up the project: